Skip to main content

 • Amazon

-If you see any of these items on sale over the summer, and would like to donate them to your child's class when school starts, we would be grateful.
-Thank you for your support!
+If you see any of these items on sale over the summer and would like to donate them to your child’s classroom when school starts, we would be very grateful.
+Thank you for supporting our students and classrooms!

-(All supplies will be shared with other students except homework folder- Please do not write your child’s name on materials.)
+• All supplies will be shared with the class except the homework folder.
+Please do not write your child’s name on shared materials.

 • 1 glue stick

-• 1 4oz. small bottle Elmer GLUE-ALL (not the school glue)
+• 1 small 4 oz. bottle Elmer’s Glue-All (not the school glue)

 • Backpack